MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/08-translate-speech.md

 1. When prompted, enter a valid language code (*fr*, *es*, or *hi*), and then, if using a microphone, speak clearly and say "where is the station?" or some other phrase you might use when traveling abroad.
 The program should transcribe your spoken input and translate it to the language you specified (French, Spanish, or Hindi).
 Repeat this process, trying each language supported by the application.
 When you're finished, press ENTER to end the program.

-> **NOTE**
-> The TranslationRecognizer gives you around 5 seconds to speak.
+    The TranslationRecognizer gives you around 5 seconds to speak.
 If it detects no spoken input, it produces a "No match" result.
 The translation to Hindi may not always be displayed correctly in the Console window due to character encoding issues.

+> **NOTE**: The code in your application translates the input to all three languages in a single call.
+Only the translation for the specific language is displayed, but you could retrieve any of the translations by specifying the target language code in the **translations** collection of the result.

 ## Synthesize the translation to speech